benjamincrozat/content/posts/laravel-pulse.md

 ## What Laravel Pulse is

-**[Laravel Pulse](https://pulse.laravel.com) is a free and open source package for the [Laravel framework](https://laravel.com) that helps developers monitor in real-time various aspects of their web applications.**
+**[Laravel Pulse](https://pulse.laravel.com) is a free and open source package for the [Laravel framework](https://laravel.com) that helps developers monitor various aspects of their web applications in real-time.**

 Taylor Otwell, the creator of Laravel, [said](https://twitter.com/taylorotwell/status/1725210034399797365) that the tool was born out of frustration he had with Laravel Forge and its inability to quickly diagnose why the service was underperforming and which users were causing that.